BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Let's build this thing!

+{{< callout info >}}
-Disclaimer: even though the specification of each step and tool of the pipeline was made by yours truly, the python implementation was realized by Codex with GPT 5.6 Sol medium over the course of a week.
+Even though I made the specification of each step and tool of the pipeline, the python implementation was realized by Codex with GPT 5.6 Sol medium over the course of a week.
 (The first workable version was done in one day, the six others were used to refactor the project into a more robust, generic and efficient pipeline).
+{{</ callout >}}

 ## Book pre-processing

+The first step will be to take our reference and source books and pre-process them to get a predictable format we can use programmatically.
+Python is the king of languages for data-science so we will be using it with the [uv toolchain](https://docs.astral.sh/uv/) for the project.

 ### Making the reference translation semantically searchable

-Multiple steps of the proposed pipeline are about finding how a given string of text has been translated in the reference translation.
-What I want is some kind of process that takes a query in natural language, and returns the closest matches in both english and japanese in the reference translation with some surrounding context.

-The starting point for search is simply searching japanese terms returning the corresponding english context around that term so the LLM can identify the translation.
-However language is messy and sometimes you want to look for indirect matches like paraphrases "the officer keeping the fleet supplied".

-This problem lead to the development of interesting solutions like `word2vec` in the pre-transformer era.
-The idea is to associate each token with a vector from a vector space that we hope will capture some semantic meaning. (king - man + woman = queen).

-This process is called embedding, and is a key part of modern LLMs as well: convert the input tokens into vectors, add an empty vector at the end for the output token, run the attention mechanism on all those vectors, then translate the final vector into a token using the inverse embedding.

-Searching using embeddings is straightforward: transform the natural language query into a vector, and find the closest other vectors inside the list of stored embeddings.

-The question is then, how do we make good english/japanese pairs to then embed?

-First we will choose a size for those pairs: too small and we would lose much of the surrounding context, which would lead to suboptimal translation decisions.
-Too large and we would get too many matches for any query, which would drown the signal under the surrounding noise.

-I chose a size of 500 japanese characters for starters.
-Of course it can be tweaked but remember it is a trade-off.

-The next step is splitting the book into chapters as we can be sure the start of the source and target chapters are aligned.

-For a given chapter, we then take the ratio of english characters per japanese character and deduce an english size for each pair.

-We then split the chapters of both the japanese and english books using the language-specific chunk size to get our aligned pairs.
-This technique works best for chapters that are not too long, as very long chapters would lead to misalignment of the chunks, rendering our semantic search useless.

-Now that we have our list of translation pairs, we will embed each pair as one vector using the [BGE-M3 model](https://huggingface.co/BAAI/bge-m3).
-It performs well for multilingual contexts, which is exactly what we need.
-Even better: it can run locally.

-Now we can run both the simple search and the semantic search to get the best results possible.
+We will need to search inside the reference material to make informed translation decisions and for review purposes.

+The main challenges is returning the correct bilingual context for a given query.
+If we find an exact match inside the japanese reference, we want to also feed the corresponding english context so that our translation agent has everything it needs to make decisions.

+The first step is to cut each source chapter into small segments of fixed length (let's say 500 japanese characters).
+Then for each chapter, we can compute the size ratio of the translation to the original to get an estimate of the english segment length.
+This way get a number of japanese/english segment pairs that are roughly aligned (mistakes are still possible though).

+Now for search, a good starting point can be returning all segments containing the query.
+This will work well for character names or places names.

 For example we can query a name: